 Composting in Your Back Yard

-To get started quickly, you can purchase a pre-made Soil Saver compost bin, or Green Cone in-ground digester from CVSWMD at-cost.
-It's also inexpensive to build your own system.
+To get started quickly, you can purchase a pre-made Soil Saver compost bin, or Green Cone in-ground digester from CVSWMD.
+It's also possible to build your own system.
 Scroll down for tips, guides and DIY bin plans.

-To get started quickly, you can purchase a pre-made Soil Saver compost bin, or Green Cone in-ground digester from CVSWMD at-cost.
-It's also inexpensive to build your own system.
+To get started quickly, you can purchase a pre-made Soil Saver compost bin, or Green Cone in-ground digester from CVSWMD.
+It's also possible to build your own system.
 Scroll down for tips, guides and DIY bin plans.

 Tips & Guides![]()